AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/01.acknowledgments/docs.en.md

 <a id="test3"></a>
 ### Testers
-First, big thanks to our Adguard Forum family.
+First, big thanks to our AdGuard Forum family.
 Thank you people for your contribution to the development of our app:

 [Lord Ami](http://forum.adguard.com/member.php?5374-Lord-Ami)